 Craig Buckley, Rüdiger Campe, and Francesco Casetti.

-The book Screen Genealogies: From Optical Device to Environmental Media will be published with Amsterdam University Press in 2019.
+The book Screen Genealogies: From Optical Device to Environmental Media is published with Amsterdam University Press in 2019 and available online.